-Like many illnesses, there isn’t just one primary cause of pneumonia; it can be brought on by many different types of germs that you inhale, including viruses, bacteria and fungi.
+Like many illnesses, there isn't just one primary cause of pneumonia; certain strains can be brought on by many different types of germs that you inhale, including viruses, bacteria and fungi.

-However, viral pneumonia caused by the flu virus can be severe or fatal, and is especially dangerous to pregnant women or people with heart or lung problems.
+• Viral pneumonia is brought on by respiratory viruses, and is prevalent in young children and seniors.
+This is usually not serious, and heals in a short span of time.
+However, viral pneumonia caused by the flu virus can be severe or fatal, and is especially dangerous to pregnant women or individuals with heart or lung problems.
 Bacteria can also lead to complications with viral pneumonia.

-• Fungal pneumonia is caused by opportunistic fungi and may develop upon the inhalation of damaging spores, such as from the soil or birds’ droppings.2 Although it is relatively uncommon in most of the U.S, it may be acquired in locations such as Mexico, South America and Africa.3
+• Fungal pneumonia is caused by opportunistic fungi and may develop upon the inhalation of damaging spores, such as stirred up into the air from the soil, or from birds' droppings.2 Although it is relatively uncommon in most of the U.S, fungal pneumonia is most prevalent in locations such as Mexico, South America and Africa.3

-Examples of infections that can lead to fungal pneumonia include histoplasmosis, cryptococcosis coccidiomycosis, aspergillosis and blastomycosis.4
+Examples of infections that can lead to fungal pneumonia include histoplasmosis, cryptococcosis coccidioidomycosis, aspergillosis and blastomycosis.4

 Another potential cause of pneumonia is mycoplasma.
-These are the smallest free-living disease agents known today.
+Mycoplasma are the smallest free-living disease agents known today.
 They are neither bacteria nor virus, yet they possess traits of both.
-Mycoplasma usually leads to a mild form of pneumonia, which may become severe in some cases.
+Mycoplasma usually leads to a mild form of pneumonia, although it can become severe in some cases.
 It affects all age groups, but is most common in older children and young adults.

 - Having a weak immune system